Best Inversion Tables for Back Pain Relief

 - Sharp, shooting pain in back or legs during inversion

-- Difficulty breathing or feeling of pressure in chest
+- Difficulty breathing or pressure in chest

 - Nausea or vomiting